snjvn/DroneDash-23-Sanjeev/report.md

 The algorithm also contains a restriction on how high the drone can fly.

+The 5 second delay in between every move (given in original demo_node) was removed.
+Instead, the drone moves in very small steps, which get executed at a very fast rate- this should make the drone move smoothly.

 ## Landing Algorithm
 Trouble detecting the aruco marker.
 But the idea was to pass the rgb image to openCV's aruco-tag detector.
 Once the tag was detected, we should land by moving forward and dropping down (then we'll land on the tag).